octaviogarbet/ionicv3-example/README.md

  - Add the @IonicPage() decorator to the ones generated at the "start".
  - Create the missing *.module.ts files for our pages.
  - Remove the imports from app.module.ts
- - Change the navigation calls in order to use lazy loading, that is removing the import of the components and just changing the ComponentName of the params of the navigation and leave it just as a string.
+ - Change the navigation calls in order to use lazy loading, that is made by removing the import of the components and just changing the **ComponentName** of the navigation's params and leave it just as a string.
  As an example, `list.ts` will be:
 ```typescript
 import { Component } from '@angular/core';